Ying-Lan Dann

 until the end of sailing drops its blade

-and pieces drop as flotsam in the deeps
+and pieces drop as flotsam in the deepsa moving ship upon a moving sea

 goes back and forth across the frothing planes